 The amount of billed and nonbilled costs remaining after all grants and scholarships are applied.
-Net cost can be covered through a variety of sources, including: savings, income, and education loans
+Net cost can be covered through a variety of courses including: savings, income, and education loans.

-Non-Billed costs
+Non-Billed Costs

-Non-Billed Costs are estimated expenses that are not paid directly to the College, such as books, supplies, transportation, loan fees, and personal expenses.
+Non-billed costs are estimated expenses that are not paid directly by the College, such as books, supplies, transportation, loan fees, and personal expenses.